top of page

 FILTER PHOTO CRITIQUE GROUP

-Join Jane Fulton Alt for an online critique group that will focus on project and portfolio development.
-Each session Jane will be joined by a different guest reviewer that will also provide feedback to the group.
+Join Kat Shannon for an online critique group that will focus on project and portfolio development.

-This is a great opportunity to focus on a particular body of work and receive critical feedback in a supportive environment.
+This will be a great opportunity to focus on a particular body of work and receive critical feedback in a supportive environment.
 The group will meet once a month for three months to share work and discuss project development, as well as best practices for preparing work for exhibition and professional portfolio reviews.
-Conversation will be tailored to the group’s interests and needs for advancing their projects and artistic production and moving a project forward to completion.
+Conversation will be tailored to the group’s interests and needs for advancing their projects and artistic production, and moving a project forward to completion.

 Participants should plan to focus on a single body of work for the duration of the sessions and should be prepared to screen share their work during each session.